Free Offer

 Vertical View

 • Pot Odds: Pot odds is simply a ratio of the amount of money in the pot compared with how much money it takes to call.
 The higher the ratio, the better your pot odds are.
-If there are $12 in the pot and it costs $4 to call then you are getting 3:1 odds ( winnings : "cost to stay in").
+If there are $12 in the pot and it costs $4 to call then you are getting 3:1 odds ("cost to stay in").
 This can be translated to a percentage, representing the size of your contribution in the new pot.
 It will be 25% in the above example.
+You can change the display format in the settings window after you click "Tools" > "Settings".

-• Your/Opponent hands at showdown: These numbers represent the probabilities of hitting a particular hand for you AND your opponents at showdown.
+• Hand Odds: Holdem Indicator displays the probabilities of hitting a particular hand at showdown for you and your opponents at showdown.
 For example, if it shows 20 on flush for you and 30 for your opponents, it means that you have a 20% probability of getting your flush, while your opponents collectively have a 30% chance of hitting a flush.

-• OUTs: OUTs refer to the unseen cards still left in the deck that will improve your hand after the Flop.
+• OUTs: OUTs refer to the unseen cards still left in the deck that will improve your hand after the flop.
 As you might guess, the more cards left in the deck that will improve your hand, the better.
-That's why, after the Flop, you want to stay with hands that can be improved in a number of ways.
+That's why, after the flop, you want to stay with hands that can be improved in a number of ways.
 The more outs, or ways your hand can potentially improve on the Turn or the River, the better your chances are of winning the pot.
-By counting your outs, you can do a very rough, quick calculation to estimate your chance of improving your hand after the Flop, and hopefully having a winning hand.
+By counting your outs, you can do a very rough, quick calculation to estimate your chance of improving your hand after the flop, and hopefully having a winning hand.
 Knowing how likely (or unlikely) you are to improve will help you make a better decision about how much (or little) to invest in the hand.
-Holdem Indicator shows you the Total Outs and what the Outs are.
+Holdem Indicator shows you the total outs and what the outs are.
+Holdem Indicator displays the OUTs from the strongest to the weakest.
+So you can easily ignore the weak ones if you wish.
+Keep in mind that Holdem Indicator doesn't calculate Win Odds based on OUTs.
+They're independent.
+You can use either of them to judge your hand strength.

 • Position: Holdem Indicator shows your position after flop.
 For a full size table (7-10 players), the first three seats after the button would be Early.
 The button and the two seats before it would be Late, and in between is the Middle.
 For short-handed tables (5-6 players), Early and Late position are the first and last two positions.
 For tables with 2-4 players, Early and Late position are the first and last position.